 In this highly topical book, Ofer Fridman offers a clear delineation of the conceptual debates about Hybrid Warfare.
 What leads Russian experts to say that the West is conducting a Gibridnaya Voyna against Russia, and what do they mean by it?
 Why do Western observers claim that the Kremlin engages in Hybrid Warfare?
 And, beyond terminology, is this something genuinely new?

-Ofer Fridman is a visiting research fellow at the Department of War Studies, King’s College London and a sessional lecturer at the University of Reading.
+Ofer Fridman is Director of Operations at the King’s Centre for Strategic Communications (KCSC) and a research fellow at the Department of War Studies, King’s College London.

 ‘A thorough examination of the origins of “hybrid warfare” and its political evolution in Europe.
 Readers can draw their own conclusions about Russia as a threat, but Fridman’s research is penetrating and his insight into how the Kremlin sees the changing character of war is profound.’ — Frank Hoffman, Associate Fellow, Royal United Services Institute

 ‘This fascinating and well-researched book helps bridge the gap between Western and Russian concepts of “hybrid warfare” — not to reconcile them, but to explore the differences.
 The work exposes the underlying conceptual divergences, and thus helps explain the current tension between Russia and the West.
 This is a fascinating and attractively-written study of a phenomenon that affects us all.’ — Richard Sakwa, Professor of Russian and European Politics, University of Kent, and author of Frontline Ukraine: Crisis in the Borderlands